Attack the highest rate.

 We respect your privacy.
 Privacy Policy

-How the Avalanche Method works
+How the avalanche method works

 The debt avalanche method is mathematically optimal.
 You attack the highest interest rate first, which minimizes the total interest you pay over time.